coreylfarrow/BallPlex.bundle/README.md

   * Linux: `(Installation Directory)/Application Support/Plex Media Server/Plug-ins/`

 ## Known Issues
-* Live streams doesn't work on Plex Web Client, and possibly other devices.
+* Live streams don't work on Plex Web Client, and possibly other devices.
 This is due to the use of HLS streams.

 ## Release Log
 #### Version .04 - Dec 4, 2014